Microsoft Copilot vs. ChatGPT, Claude, and Gemini: Why You Need a Different AI Tool for Company Data

 What does „using Microsoft 365 in a company“ actually mean?

-Microsoft 365 is not just Word, Excel, and Outlook, for which you pay licenses.
-It's a whole ecosystem – SharePoint for documents and intranet, Teams for communication, Power BI pre reports and above all Microsoft 365 Copilot – that is, AI that doesn't hang in the air but works directly on your data.
+Microsoft 365 is not just Word, Excel, and Outlook for which you pay licenses.
+It's a whole ecosystem - SharePoint for documents and intranet, Teams for communication, Power BI pre-reports and above all Microsoft 365 Copilot– so AI that doesn't hang in the air but works directly on your data.

-This is a fundamental difference compared to what you imagine when you think of „using AI.“ Copilot in M365 doesn't just know the internet – it knows your entire company.
-It knows what's in SharePoint documents, what's been written in Teams, what's in your calendar and emails.
+This is a fundamental difference compared to what you might imagine as „using AI.“ Copilot in Microsoft 365 doesn't just know the internet – it knows your entire company.
+It knows what's in your SharePoint documents, what's been written in Teams, what's in your calendar, and your emails.
 And it adheres to the permissions you already have within the company.

-Yet most of the companies we know don't even use 20% of what they pay for as part of Microsoft 365.
-Licenses are running, Copilot is within reach, and employees are copying data into third-party tools.
-That's precisely the nonsense that's worth removing.
+Yet most of the companies we know don't even use 20 % of what they pay for as part of Microsoft 365.
+Licenses are running, Copilot is within reach, and meanwhile employees are copying data to third-party tools.
+This is exactly the nonsense worth eliminating.

 Where does Microsoft 365 actually save time?

-Specifically, not in marketing slogans.
+Specifically, not in marketing jargon.
 The most common scenarios we see with clients:

 • Meeting summary.
-Copilot will rewrite and summarize a Teams meeting, including tasks and who is responsible for what.
-No more „who was supposed to take notes.“.
+Copilot will rewrite and summarize your Teams meeting, including action items and responsibilities.
+No more „who was supposed to write this down.“.

-• Preparation of documents and emails.
-Drafting offers, minutes, or responses to clients in a few seconds – based on the real context of your previous documents.
+• Document and email preparation.
+Generate proposals, minutes, or client responses in seconds – based on the real context of your previous documents.

-• Information seeking.
-Instead of clicking through five folders, you can ask in a natural sentence: „Where is the latest version of the contract with city X?“.
+• Information search.
+Instead of clicking through five folders, you ask in a normal sentence: „Where is the latest version of the contract with city X?“

-• Excel analysis.
-Natural language questions instead of wrestling with a pivot table.
+• Excel Analysis.
+Natural language question instead of struggling with a pivot table.

 And now, why this isn't just a theory.
-In one city We replaced the Excel agenda report with an internal hub on SharePoint.
-What was once chaos has become a simpler environment where people conduct 60 targeted searches daily instead of making phone calls and looking for the correct file version.
+In one city We replaced the Excel agenda report with an internal SharePoint hub.
+Chaos has turned into an environment where people perform approximately 60 targeted searches daily instead of making phone calls and searching for the correct file version.

-Within Projects some companies have freed up approximately 50 hours per month.
-These are not numbers from a presentation, these are real deployment results.
-Copilot built on such cleaned data then saves not minutes, but hours.
+In the wing Projects Some companies have freed up approximately 50 hours per month.
+These are not numbers from a presentation; these are real deployment results.
+Copilot, built on top of such cleaned-up data, then saves not minutes, but hours.

-What is the difference between enterprise Microsoft 365 Copilot and ChatGPT, Claude, or Gemini on a private account?
+What in jHow is enterprise Microsoft 365 Copilot different from ChatGPT, Claude, or Gemini on a private account?

 This is the core of the entire article.
-General models are great, but for company data, they play in a different league, and not the one the company needs.
-The difference isn't in „which model is smarter.“ The difference is where your data ends, who sees it, and who can check it.
+General models are great, but for enterprise data, they play in a different league – and not one the company needs.
+The difference isn't in „which model is smarter.“ The difference is in where your data ends, who sees it, and who can verify it.

 Comparison Table: Microsoft 365 Copilot (Business Version) vs. ChatGPT/Claude/Gemini on Private Account by Following Criteria: Data Location, Model Training Usage, Knowledge, Security, Audit, GDPR, and Cost.

-In other words: a private ChatGPT is like discussing sensitive papers on a park bench – quick, but anyone around also knows about it.
-Copilot in M365 has the same speed, but only in your boardroom behind closed doors.
+In other words, a private ChatGPT is like handling sensitive documents on a park bench—quick, but anyone around can see what you're doing.
+Microsoft 365 Copilot offers similar speed, but it works in your locked boardroom.

 A Quiet Problem That Isn't Talked About: Shadow AI

 Banning it with a command doesn't work.
-Companies before you tried it and it just resulted in people continuing to use AI, only more carefully and in secret.
-The only thing a ban will cause is that you'll lose even that little bit of insight you might have had.
+Companies before you have tried it, and it only resulted in people continuing to use AI, just more cautiously and in secret.
+The only thing a ban will cause is you losing even the sliver of insight you might have.

 What works?
-To give people a safe tool that is at least as convenient as the private one.
-Then it no longer makes sense to copy corporate data elsewhere.
-That's why corporate Copilot makes sense purely from a security perspective, not as additional software, but as a replacement for something that is already running out of control.
+Give people a secure tool that is at least as convenient as the private one.
+Then there's no point in copying company data elsewhere.
+That's why the company Copilot makes sense purely from a security perspective – not as additional software, but as a replacement for something already running out of control.

 When, on the other hand, is a general model sufficient and better?

-Let's be fair, otherwise it would be an advertisement and not an article.
-There are tasks where general ChatGPT, Claude, or Gemini are perfectly fine and often even more capable:
+Let's be fair, otherwise it would be an advertisement, not an article.
+There are tasks where the general ChatGPT, Claude, or Gemini are perfectly fine and often even more capable:

-• Brainstorming general ideas, not about company data.,
+• Brainstorming general ideas, where it's not about company data,

-• generic text, translations, code that contains nothing sensitive,
+• generic text, translations, or code that does not contain sensitive data,

 • specialized tasks where you want the most powerful model available.

 The line is simple: if nothing corporate or sensitive is involved in the task, a general model is fine.
-The moment your data, documents, or customers come into play, it belongs in the corporate environment.
-A healthy company does not have „to be or„, but a clear rule about what goes where.
+The moment your data, documents, or customers come into play, it belongs in a corporate environment.
+A healthy company doesn't have„either-or“but clear rules about where things belong.

 Without order in the data, not even Copilot can save it.